Ronan-Duclos/Shell-42sh-c-/README.md

-This programme is a shell, an interface allowing user to send somes commandes.
+This program is a shell, an interface allowing user to send unix commands.

 * Start by make
 * launch ./42sh